Date: 18 September 2016. MIA in the Abyss.

 It has been an interesting month

 here aboard Seaweed.
-I'd like to be able to tell you I accomplished
+I would like to be able to tell you I accomplished

 lots of major projects.
-I'd love to say the planned infrastructure
+I would love to say the planned infrastructure

 is finally complete.
-Goodness knows I wish I could say I'd been out
+Goodness knows I wish I could say I had been out

 cruising.
 The truth is more mundane.